Veluga/Thalia-Backtesting-Tool/technical_report/Initial_Project_Plan.md

 ## Schedule

-Longterm planning is just as important in Agile development as in alternative planning procedures .[[https://www.atlassian.com/agile/product-management/roadmaps](https://www.atlassian.com/agile/product-management/roadmaps)] As this term we had a chance to set up the working environment and measure the velocity of development, we can make a prediction of the schedule.
+Long-term planning is just as important in Agile development as in alternative planning procedures .[[https://www.atlassian.com/agile/product-management/roadmaps](https://www.atlassian.com/agile/product-management/roadmaps)] As this term we had a chance to set up the working environment and measure the velocity of development, we can make a prediction of the schedule.
 During the second semester, we will have a total of 12 weeks for developing the product.
 As we are following the Agile approach, we have divided the schedule according to milestones.

 Each one of these periods will include the development of some or multiple features, as well as testing and deployment.
 Thus, at each milestone, we aim to have a fully functional product.
 The scope for each is defined as follows: